The PJ Project has one simple aim, to help keep kids warm in winter!

 COLLECT

 Every year, our community comes together to collect PJs at workplaces, schools, ECE centres and clubs.
-In 2024, over 10,416 pairs were donated from 219 generous organisations!
+In 2024, over 10,416 pairs were donated from 219 generous organisations and 85 The Warehouse stores!

 "Nana has care of her grandchildren and was blown away by the fact the pjs were brand new, how soft they were and how excited her mokopuna were to receive them.
 She shared with me that they rushed to get into the shower so that they could put their new pjs on.
 They were also able to sleep in their own beds rather than bed share because they were warm enough with the extra layer the pjs provided.
 Your generosity is having an immediate impact on our whānau".